ATLas278/tweet-Spark-case-study/README.md

 Conclusion:

 The very small p-value indicates rejecting the null hypothesis.
 Within the *quote tweet* subset of this data, there is evidence to support the alternative hypothesis, that the mean number of re-tweets for *quote tweets* labled *True* for *possibly sensitive* are statistically higher than the mean number of re-tweets for *quote tweets* labeled *False* for *possibly sensitive*.
 We conclude, based on this sample, that there is evidence that quote tweets tagged as possibly sensitive have a greater average number of retweets.

+note: only one hypothesis test was performed on this data; no significance correction was required.

 <br>